Moncef-Bj/cv-papers-rag/README.md

-# CV Papers RAG - Multimodal Research Assistant
+# Computer Vision (CV) Papers RAG - Multimodal Research Assistant

 A **Retrieval-Augmented Generation (RAG)** system for searching and querying Computer Vision research papers.
 Ask questions in natural language and get AI-synthesized answers with sources and architecture figures.